saadixl/countries/README.md

 const countries = require('@saadixl/countries');
 ```
 ### For getting info about one country

+**What can be passed as string parameter?**
+- Country code, example: "BD"
+- ISO Country code, example: "SGP"
+- Capital name, example: "DHAKA"
+*Note that the parameter is case insensitive*

 You can get information about a country by passing **country code** or **country name** or **country iso code** or **capital** as string parameter.
 For example, if you pass **Bangladesh** as a parameter like this:
 ```
 countries("Bangladesh")